openkruise/openkruise.io/versioned_docs/version-v0.10/installation.md

 # [Optional]
 $ helm repo update

-# Upgrade the latest version.
+# Upgrade to the latest version.
 # Note that if the Kubernetes version < 1.15, you may need to add --disable-openapi-validation
 $ helm upgrade kruise openkruise/kruise --version 0.10.2
 ```